 Post-graduate training in psychodynamic therapy from Washington School of Psychiatry

 My practice is influenced by Buddhist meditation, shamanism, herbalism and wilderness adventures.
-I have experience working with trauma-informed care, shadow work, journeying, Celtic spirituality, and attachment trauma.
-I am trained in Myers Briggs, Jungian psychotherapy, the Gottman research, Enneagram, mindfulness, aromatherapy, dream work, EMDR, Reiki, and shamanic astrology.
+I have experience working with trauma-informed care, shadow work, journeying, Celtic spirituality, and attachment trauma and issues.
+I am trained in Myers Briggs, Enneagram, mindfulness, aromatherapy, dream work, EMDR and shamanic astrology.

 I have been in partnership with my wife for over 20 years, and we love to spend our time with our dog, Cody, and cat, Finneas.
 We also love traveling (especially to Ireland), bicycling, and hiking.
 I enjoy being an artist in the areas of painting, pottery, and photography.
 In my life, I prioritize the combination of spirituality, art, and adventure.